Gyeongju Historic Areas South Korea

 • Admission ticket: 4000 WON (about 3,5 $).

-• In the place where the ticket office is located there is also a great gallery.
-Scenes from the life of former villagers are painted on the walls that surround the building.
-It is worth stopping here for a moment and getting acquainted with the history of this place.
+• The ticket office is also located in a great gallery.
+Scenes from the lives of former villagers are painted on the walls surrounding the building.
+It is worth stopping here for a moment to get acquainted with the history of this place.

 South Korea, Gyeongju Historic Areas, Yangdong Village